trunk-rs/trunk/guide/src/configuration/index.md

 The version format is a "version requirement", the same format you might know from Cargo's version field on dependencies.

-This also supports pre-release requirements, which allows to adopt upcoming features early.
+This also supports pre-release requirements, which allows adopting upcoming features early.

 ```admonish note
 Versions prior do `0.19.0-alpha.2` currently do not support this check, and so they will silently ignore